mind-inria/hidimstat/docs/src/model_agnostic_methods/conditional_feature_importance.rst

 Inference
 ---------
-TODO finish the section on Inference
+TODO finish the section on inference